TristanJasperSantos/TristanJasperSantos/README.md

 - 👋 Hi, I’m @TristanJasperSantos
-- 👀 I’m interested in Web Development
+- 👀 I’m interested in Web and mobile Development
 - 🌱 I’m currently learning React native
-- 💞️ I’m looking to collaborate on ...
 - 📫 You can email me at tristan4566@gmail.com

 <!---